 Titanium dioxide is a white UV stabiliser which helps with breastmilk preservation but be careful: a tiny little bit goes an awfully long way

-Art Resin is an option if you want things to cure slowly and it’s more cost effective.
+Little Windows® Brilliant Resin for Jewelry is the best rated epoxy on the market and comes with the best reviews in the resin jewellery groups.
+It’s the resin recommended on Amy’s Breastmilk Jewelry E-Course (click here) and used by breastmilk and memorial jewelers all around the world.
+It’s a great option if you want things to cure slowly and it’s more cost effective.
 I know a lot of artists who swear by it but you would also need lollipop sticks, mixing cup and scales

 Needle files will remove a bit of resin at a time